- Math 118 Common Syllabus

 There is one required book for this course:

-- Buy a new hard copy of the text bundled with WileyPLUS access code from the bookstore for $182.25.
+- Buy a new hard copy of the text bundled with WileyPLUS access code from the bookstore.

-- Buy an College Algebra and Trigonometry 1E WileyPLUS access code directly from the publisher’s website for $55.00.
+- Buy a College Algebra and Trigonometry 1E WileyPLUS access code directly from the publisher’s website.

-- Buy an College Algebra and Trigonometry 1E WileyPLUS access code directly from the bookstore for $67.50.
+- Buy a College Algebra and Trigonometry 1E WileyPLUS access code directly from the bookstore.

 If you go for option (2) or (3) above, then you will only have access to the book electronically through WileyPLUS.
 Whether you have purchased an access code or not, all students have immediate and free access to register for our class WileyPLUS page.
-Free trial access expires on January 28.
+Free trial access expires two weeks after the semester starts.

 - Available Tutoring Resources